SimonDaNinja/youtube_rss/README.md

 urllib3
 pysocks
 ```
+If you want to get thumbnails for videos, you will additionally need to install the
+module `ueberzug`, e.g. using pip.

 The project also uses [Tor-Requests](https://github.com/SimonDaNinja/tor_requests/tree/db191029791e12a73d02f6533f17371fea6aeed1)
 as a submodule, so make sure to run `git submodule update --init --recursive`
 before using YouTube\_RSS.